 Navigating your finances can be emotional, complex and confusing.
 One way to stay on track is to work with an experienced financial advisor.
 Hiring one may not be cheap, but it’s well worth it — especially when you need to set goals or understand how major life decisions impact your finances.

 One of the best ways to exert control over your finances is to know and communicate your worth.
 Is it time for you to ask for a raise?
 Are you being compensated for your true worth?
 Sabrina offers pointers for women who are preparing to enter into this discussion.

 Syndicated to Nasdaq.

-Sept 2015 Sabrina received the National Heart of Financial Planning Award for helping further the industry through development of educational content for conferences and mentoring.
+In September, Sabrina received the National Heart of Financial Planning Award for helping further the industry through development of educational content for conferences and mentoring.

 Sabrina Lowell, Chief Operating Officer for Mosaic, was interviewed by reporter Ed McCarthy about the search methods that help lead to good hiring decisions.

-Sabrina Lowell was featured as the Keynote speaker at the Minnesota FPA’s Career day event.
+Sabrina Lowell was featured as the keynote speaker at the Minnesota FPA’s Career day event.